- Home

 Full Time, Part Time

 The employment shift for a lecturer varies.
 He or she may work from home and provide classes through virtual classrooms.
-A lecturer is employed full-time, part-time as well as a contractual basis by the university or institute.
-Yes, a lecturer career falls into certain shifts.
-He or she requires to work from early morning to evening.
-In career as lecturer, an individual usually work seven hours a day.
+A lecturer is employed full-time, part-time as well as on a contractual basis by the university or institute.
+Yes, a lecturer's career falls into certain shifts.
+In a career as a lecturer, an individual usually works seven hours a day.

 Employment Nature